manish-in-java/spring-security-saml/README.md

 it is known as SP-initiated authentication.

 In the case of IDP-initiated authentication, the user is already authenticated with the IDP and requests a resource from the SP.
-The IP forwards authentication information to the SP, ensuring that the SP is able to authenticate the user transparently.
+The IDP forwards authentication information to the SP, ensuring that the SP is able to authenticate the user transparently.